king-r-d/lab9-MapReduceAndSpark/README.md

 to the TA's for the course.
 WE NEED THIS TO GRADE YOUR PROJECT 5.
 The assignment is called "Cluster Password".

+### :checkered_flag: **Checkpoint:**  For credit for this part of the lab, you must have your HDFS cluster password placed on Canvas.
+Show your TA.

 2. Your current directory is /home/mm6.
 Verify this with the "pwd" command.

 3. Create a directory named "input" and one named "output" in your